collective/collective.dexteritydiff/README.txt

-This package has been merged into plone.app.versioningbehavior and is incompatible with plone.app.versioningbehavior >= 1.1.1.
+This package has been merged into Products.CMFDiffTool and is incompatible with Products.CMFDiffTool >= 2.0.2.